PeerJ/groupdocs-php/README.md

 ## Installation

-You can use the [Composer](http://getcomposer.org/) to download and install SDK as well as its dependencies.
+You can use the [Composer](http://getcomposer.org/) to download and install SDK.
+GroupDocs SDK is now in [Packagist](https://packagist.org/packages/groupdocs/groupdocs-php).

 ### Composer